Gummy bear

 Gummy bears (German: Gummibär) are small, fruit gum candies, similar to a jelly baby in some English-speaking countries.
 The candy is roughly 2 cm long and shaped in the form of a bear.
-The gummy bear is one of many gummies, popular gelatin-based candies sold in a variety of shapes and colors.
+The gummy bear is one of many gummies, popular gelatin-based candies sold in a variety of shapes and colors by various brands such as Haribo.